 Many who've been to Key West have visited Ernest Hemingway's former home, now the Ernest Hemingway Home and Museum.

 Aside from the celebrity of its former owner, the property is also famous for its resident population of polydactyl (many-toed) cats.
 Some 40-50 of these unique and beautiful felines, referred to as Hemingway cats, call the grounds home.

-Polydactyly is a genetic condition that causes an individual to be born with extra digits.
+Polydactyly (or Polydactylism) is a genetic condition that causes an individual to be born with extra digits.
 Polydactyly is inherited from a dominant gene and can occur in multiple species.

 In cats, polydactyly is most common on the front paws.
-It less frequently occurs on the back paws, and very rarely presents on all four paws.
+It less frequently occurs on the hind paws, and very rarely presents on all four paws.
 Polydactyl cats come in all shapes, sizes, colors, and breeds.
 The polydactyl gene is more commonly found among cats along America's East coast, as well as in southwest England and Wales.

 The story of Ernest Hemingway and his six-toed cats began with Snow White, a white polydactyl kitten that Hemingway received in the 1930s.
 The kitten was a gift from a sea captain named Stanley Dexter.
 Sailors favored polydactyl cats, believing they were good luck.
 Their extra toes enhanced their abilities as mousers and provided better balance on rough seas.
 They are often called "mitten cats."